Posted on August 16 2021

 2020 Wigs.com Hair Loss Scholarship Recipient: Angelina Manasan

-Angelina attends Creighton University and is pursuing a major in Spanish and Hispanic Studies and Theology.
+Angelina was the 2020 Hair Loss Scholarship Recipient.
+She attends Creighton University and is pursuing a major in Spanish and Hispanic Studies and Theology.
 Angelina has been diagnosed with Primary Membranous Nephropathy, which has resulted in hair loss.
-One of the ways that her autoimmune disease has influenced her life and aspirations is by becoming an advocate and aid for pediatric patients afflicted by similar illnesses.
+Her autoimmune disease has influenced her life and aspirations by becoming an advocate and aid for pediatric patients afflicted by similar illnesses.

 2019 Wigs.com Hair Loss Scholarship Recipient: Alexis Seith

 Alexis was the 2019 Hair Loss Scholarship Recipient.
 Alexis attends the Georgia Institute of Technology is pursuing a major in Neuroscience.
-Alexis has Alopecia Areata, which is an autoimmune disease where the body attacked the hair follicles. has been diagnosed with Primary Membranous Nephropathy, which has resulted in hair loss.
-Alexis's autoimmune disease has influenced her life and aspirations by committing herself to bring awareness to the homeless veteran population in her community as well as driving her to pursue a degree in neuroscience.
+Alexis has Alopecia Areata, which is an autoimmune disease where the body attacked the hair follicles.
+Alexis's autoimmune disease has influenced her life and aspirations by committing herself to bring awareness to the homeless veteran population in her community and driving her to pursue a degree in neuroscience.

 When asked what receiving this scholarship means to Alexis, she said, “I am so grateful to wigs.com for recognizing me for this scholarship.
 It’s so inspiring to know that I can share my story with them and others – and hopefully encourage another kid like me to make a difference as well.
 This scholarship will help lessen my financial burden as I begin college, and allow me to focus during my first school year (without worrying about a part-time job at the same time).